 Dr. Thomas Kiel Arboretum

 Born in Meriden, Connecticut, Kiel attended Columbia College in Morningside Heights.
 As a college senior, he founded the Friends of Morningside Park in the fall of 1981.
-Even after Kiel graduated with a B.A. in 1982 and moved out of the neighborhood, he faithfully returned to Morningside Park to volunteer alongside other community members.
-While he was chairman, the Friends group launched a fundraising program, organized special events, replanted lawn areas, made horticultural and structural improvements, and cleaned and cleared the park to increase visibility.
+Even after Kiel graduated one year later and moved out of the neighborhood, he faithfully returned to Morningside Park to volunteer alongside other community members.
+While he was chairman, the Friends group launched a fundraising program, organized special events, replanted lawns, made horticultural and structural improvements, and cleaned and cleared the park to increase visibility.

+The Kiel Arboretum was modeled after an arboretum proposed by Central Park designers Frederick Law Olmsted (1822-1903) and Calvert Vaux (1824-1895) in their winning park design, the Greensward Plan.
 Ultimately, the Central Park arboretum was not planted.
 The 1868 revised plan of the park labeled this area “Unfinished Ground”; it was later landscaped and designated as the East Meadow.
-Olmsted and Vaux were commended for their work in Central Park and won commissions to design public parks and private estates throughout the United States.
-Although their initial plan for Morningside Park was rejected in 1873, Olmsted and Vaux’s revised plan was accepted in 1887.
+Olmsted and Vaux went on to design public parks and private estates throughout the United States, and although their initial plan for Morningside Park was rejected in 1873, their revised plan was accepted in 1887.
 Construction of Morningside Park was completed in 1895.

 Directions to Morningside Park